 1.)
 You Have Unrealistic Expectations

 Maybe you are under the impression that finding a worthwhile work-from-home job should be easy.
-In some ways, I think it is harder than finding traditional in-office role.
+In some ways, I think it is harder than finding a traditional in-office role.
 Why?
 Well, to start, it is not a work culture that every organization embraces, so it can be harder to find these opportunities.
 Additionally, you as the candidate have to go further to prove you are responsible, dependable, and able to be productive in a remote environment.
-The best thing to do is forget your past job hunting experiences.
+The best thing to do is to forget your past job-hunting experiences.
 Not only has the job market probably changed since your last search, but also searching for telecommuting jobs will be a whole different animal.

 2.)
-You Threw In the Towel Too Quickly
+You Threw In The Towel Too Quickly

 There are differing opinions on how long it should take to get a job.
 I have seen an average of 43 days from a lot of experts.
 Some say one month for every $10,000 you want to earn.
 Still, others have claimed it will take an average of 16 weeks.
 And most everyone agrees that work-at-home jobs take longer than the average, whatever that may be, to land.